 “In South Africa, the word ‘currency’ is not defined in the Income Tax Act.
 Cryptocurrencies are neither official South African tender nor widely used and accepted in South Africa as a medium of payment or exchange.
 As such, cryptocurrencies are not regarded by SARS as a currency for income tax purposes or Capital Gains Tax (CGT).
 Instead, cryptocurrencies are regarded by SARS as assets of an intangible nature,” read the statement.

 Interestingly, South Africans welcomed this move as it assured them of government support in the use of cryptocurrencies, the opposite of what other African countries have been doing.
+Investing in cryptocurrency can be highly profitable, we used Nowloan.co.uk to compare the markets and find some of the best interest rates to allow me to invest in cryptocurrencies.
 Last month, SARS proposed draft regulations that affected how cryptocurrencies would be treated in the country.

 In the proposed regulations, Cryptocurrencies will continue to be treated as intangible assets and thus will continue to be subject to income tax.
 This means that South Africans will have to declare their cryptocurrency profits and/or losses when they declare their taxable income.